 Patience, it is a virtue I may never cultivate.
 But I am making an effort.

 Some folks lead by example.

 I have long given up trying to keep up with blogs, though Coconut and Lime was a blog that inspired me early on.
-Rachel Rapport is one of the most successful bloggers who attended Food Blog South.
+Rachel Rappaport is one of the most successful bloggers who attended Food Blog South.

 I did not connect the dots until after I had gotten back to Kentucky.
 Typical of me, I am more interested in making friends than checking resumes.

 We had dinner together.
 We downed a few bourbons.
 We admired the physique of Birmingham’s Vulcan statue, a fine specimen of manhood.
-Heck, we even talked about paw paws trees and heirloom fish peppers.
+Heck, we even talked about pawpaws trees and heirloom fish peppers.
 I did not know she was one of the rockstar bloggers and she never let on.

 Rachel is just Rachel.
 She reminded me of why I started blogging in the first place.

 And that brings me to Ms. Kathy.
 Author Kathy Hester makes me laugh.
 It is a gift.